bormaxi8080/osint-timeline/DRAFT.md

 Bndcamp Parser.
 A bot for automatic monitoring of new music releases on Bandcamp by specified tags and sending notifications to Telegram: https://github.com/andrey-rodionov/bandcamp-parser

+Google Maps API Scanner.
+Used for determining whether a leaked/found Google Maps API Key is vulnerable to unauthorized access by other applications or not: https://github.com/ozguralp/gmapsapiscanner

+Whatomate is an open-source WhatsApp integration: https://github.com/shridarpatil/whatomate

 DDOS Melted Method by MrSanZz: https://github.com/MrSanZz/Melted

+Basalt.
+TUI Application to manage Obsidian notes directly from the terminal: https://github.com/erikjuhani/basalt

 ----